 I put a windbreaker over a sweatshirt and keep my gloves in the left pocket just in case.
 Once I start moving the winter cold isn’t all that bad.
 Mornings and nights are the worst of course, but it’s nothing a hot cup of tea or coffee can’t remedy.

 My favourite part is watching the wind take my breath after I exhale into the evening air.
-I know it’s such an ordinary thing, but I haven’t seen It in a while and it’s that sort of ordinariness that jogs back childhood memories.
+I know it’s such an ordinary thing, but I haven’t seen It in a while and it’s that sort of ordinariness that jogs back forgotten memories.